-These instructions will guide you through updating your GoPro drivers on Windows 10, or refreshing them if they’re corrupted:
+These instructions will guide you through updating your MTP drivers on Windows 10, or refreshing them if they’re corrupted:

 Your computer may be missing critical Windows updates.
 Windows regularly release updates that fix problems and keep essential hardware drivers up-to-date.
 Therefore, missing updates could be the reason why your GoPro doesn’t show up on your PC.

 Method 6: Restart Computer